Local schools target ways to increase student engagement post-pandemic - NewsBreak

 Local schools target ways to increase student engagement post-pandemic

-Two-and-a-half years after routines and teaching and student engagement practices were turned upside down, local school districts are working to help bring their students back to pre-pandemic levels of class focus and extracurricular commitments.
+Two and a half years after long standing routines and carefully honed teaching and student engagement practices were turned upside down, local school districts are working to help bring their students back to pre-pandemic levels of class focus and extracurricular commitments.

-Test data released last month by the Minnesota Department of Education showed that Minnesota students remain far below pre-pandemic academic levels.
+In Minnesota, data released last month by the Minnesota Department of Education showed that students remain far below pre-pandemic academic levels.
 As of last year, less than half of students meet state proficiency standards in math and barely half meet them in reading.

 The trend is no better nationally.
 According to national education nonprofit NWEA, it could take at least three years for students in elementary school and five years or more for middle school students to catch up to the expected academic baseline.

 The pandemic also exacerbated racial and economic inequalities within the educational system.
-That’s particularly troubling for Minnesota, which already had some of the worst racial inequities in education.
+That’s particularly troubling for Minnesota, which already had some of the worst racial inequities in education of any state in the nation.

 The MDE’s report shows how instrumental those rising inequalities have been in driving overall backsliding.
-While reading proficiency declined just 7% overall from 2019 to 2021, it dropped by 12% among African-American students, 19% among Latino students, 24% among Indigenous students and 37% among English as a Second Language students.
+While reading proficiency declined just 7% overall from 2019 to 2021, it dropped by 12% among African-American students, 19% among Latino students, 24% among Indigenous students and 37% among ESL (English as a Second Language) students.

 “It can be a struggle to engage personally, but I do believe we can do our best when our students are in front of us,” he said.
 “But when our students have their cellphones out, we lose an opportunity to engage in human connection.”